 How to Reheat Cabbage Rolls

-Alternatively, you can reheat in a 350 degree Fahrenheit oven.
-Place cabbage rolls in a baking dish (with a some tomato sauce and splash of water).
-Loosely cover with aluminum foil.
+Alternatively, you can reheat them in the oven.
+To do so, preheat the oven to 350 degrees Fahrenheit.
+Place the cabbage rolls in a baking dish (with a some tomato sauce and splash of water) and loosely cover with aluminum foil.
 Cook for about 30 to 40 minutes or until heated through.

 Serving Suggestions